Skip to page content

 About this Artist

-Born in Tashkent, Uzbekistan, in 1990, Behzod began playing the piano aged five as a pupil of Tamara Popovich at the Uspensky State Central Lyceum.
-In 2009, he won First Prize at the London International Piano Competition, performing Prokofiev’s Piano Concerto No. 3.
-He studied with Stanislav Ioudenitch at the International Center for Music at Park University, Missouri, where he is Artist-in-Residence.
+Born in Tashkent, Uzbekistan, in 1990, Abduraimov began his piano studies at the age of 5 as a pupil of Tamara Popovich at Uspensky State Central Lyceum in Tashkent.
+In 2009, he won first prize at the London International Piano Competition with Prokofiev’s Piano Concerto No. 3.
+He is Artist-in-Residence at the International Center for Music at Park University in Missouri, where he studied with Stanislav Ioudenitch.